-Owners of CCR facilities with impacted groundwater require consultants with reliable experience in monitoring, assessment, and remediation services to comply with regulations.
-Geosyntec has demonstrated experience in groundwater characterization and development of robust conceptual site models (CSMs) which serve as the foundation for understanding migration pathways, exposure risks, and remedial alternative evaluations.
+Managing groundwater compliance at CCR facilities requires consultants with extensive experience assessing, monitoring, and, if necessary, remediating groundwater impacts to comply with CCR regulations.
+Geosyntec has demonstrated experience in groundwater characterization and development of robust conceptual site models which serve as the foundation for understanding migration pathways, exposure risks, and remedial alternative evaluations and implementation.